If you ended up on this website searching for hotels in Naggar, let me tell you that you are at the right place.

 Imagine a 2 bedroom house perched high in the mountains in the middle of nowhere.
 And you own the place.
 Even if it’s for a day, you will enjoy and experience living in Himachal, and not just visiting Himachal.

-You have your own fireplace, your own Tandoor (to cook food), two centrally heated bedrooms, a bathroom with an electric heater, and an entire set of kitchen and bathroom essentials.
+You have your fireplace, your own Tandoor (to cook food), two centrally heated bedrooms, a bathroom with an electric heater, and an entire set of kitchen and bathroom essentials.

 The property is located away from the hustle and bustle of Naggar town (about 3.5km from Naggar Castle).
-On the premise, you get a huge common area to sit and relax.
+On the premises, you get a huge common area to sit and relax.
 On the wooden terrace, you can do yoga, exercise, and meditation.

 The architecture of the house is of a traditional Khatkuni Himachali Style.
 And that’s what makes it one of the best places to stay in Naggar.
 Since Naggar happened to be the capital of the erstwhile Kullu Rajas any holiday planned in Naggar is only complete when you stay in a Khatkini house & embrace dwelling.